nhardt/workflowy-to-google-calendar/README.md

 # Workflowy Calendar

-Workflowy calendar is a simple tool to synchronize dates in workflowy to google calendar.
+Workflowy calendar is a simple tool to synchronize dates from Workflowy to Google Calendar.

 ## Plan